webplatform/docs/tutorials/Web_Education_Intro/index.md

 * [[Your first web site Part 5 - Getting your stuff on to the Web]]

 As it stands, the material needs a good deal of editing and updating, but it could well be useful.

+=== Web standards and accessibility course for marketers ===

+We should also consider creating a course for marketers and other non-technical business people to help them understand what they need to know about web standards, accessibility etc. Misunderstanding of technical properties by non-technical team members is a common cause of problems in the effectiveness of web projects.
+It's not just developers/designers we need to target.